Emergence of economic and social disparities through competitive gift-giving: Results

 Simulations were performed for $10^7$ time steps, within which stationary distributions of wealth and reputation score were realized.
-Fig. \ref{fig:gift_distribution} shows the distribution of wealth and score at the time of death in the last $9 \times 10^6$ steps.
-Distributions are fitted either by an exponential or power law.
-It shows that as the interest rate $r$ and frequency of gifts $l$ increase, the wealth distribution shifts from exponential to power law first, and then the score distribution follows.
-However, the score reverts to exponential distribution for extremely large $r$ and $l$.
+Fig \ref{fig:gift_distribution} shows the distributions of wealth and reputation score at the time of death in the last $9 \times 10^6$ steps, which characterizes the emergent social organizations.

+Distributions are fit by either an exponential or a power law distribution.
+It illustrates that as the interest rate $r$ and the frequency of gifts $l$ increase, the wealth distribution shifts from exponential to power law first, and then the reputation score distribution follows.
+However, the reputation score reverts to an exponential distribution for extremely large values of $r$ and $l$.
+A large disparity in reputation scores indicates a strong network bias.
+Hence, it is difficult for newcomers to establish relationships with influential people when $r$ and $l$ are large.

 We performed the simulation $100$ times for each condition.
-Fig. \ref{fig:gift_indices} presents the average statistical characteristics of the simulation results.
-We estimated the transition in wealth and score distributions using the coefficients of variation $CV$ (SD/mean), which equal 1.0 for exponential and are greater for power-law distribution.
-Fitting gives the half-life of exponential distribution $\beta$ and the power-law exponent $\alpha$.
-Fig. \ref{fig:gift_indices} suggests that these depend only on $rl$, the growth rate of wealth per generation.
-It illustrates that as $rl$ increases, wealth and score distributions shift successively to power-law distribution, and as $rl$ increases further, the score distribution reverts to exponential distribution with a longer half-life than that for small $rl$.
-Fig. \ref{fig:gift_indices}(G) displays the phase diagram against $r$ and $l$.
-The phases sequentially shift from ``band'' to ``tribe'' at $rl \simeq 0.25$, ``chiefdom'' at $rl \simeq 1.0$, and ``kingdom'' at $rl \simeq 500$.
-Here, phases are identified via $CV$ values.
-However, Fig. S1 indicates that the diagram is relatively unchanged even when phases are identified via the relative error of exponential and power-law fittings.
+Fig \ref{fig:gift_indices} presents the average statistical characteristics of the simulation results.
+We estimated the transition in wealth and score distributions using the coefficients of variation $CV$ (standard deviation/mean) shown in Fig \ref{fig:gift_indices}A and D, which equal 1.0 for an exponential distribution and are greater for a power law distribution.
+Fitting gives the half-lives of the exponential distribution $\beta$ and the power law exponent $\alpha$ (Fig \ref{fig:gift_indices}B, C, E, and F).
+Fig \ref{fig:gift_indices}G shows the frequency of debtors in society.
+Fig \ref{fig:gift_indices} suggests that these depend only on $rl$.
+This $rl$ roughly gives the growth rate of wealth per generation, as individuals receive the interest of $r$ a total of $l$ times.
+As $rl$ values increase, the wealth and score distributions successively shift to power law distributions, and then the score distribution reverts to an exponential distribution with a longer half-life than that observed for small $rl$ values.